-Psa Regular monitoring is advised, starting shortly before budburst and continuing throughout the year.
-Ideally, every plant in an orchard should be inspected. • Spring and autumn are considered the higher risk infection periods. • As soon as sap flow begins Psa symptoms may express in the form of red exudate from pruning wounds and cane joints. • There tends to be a reduction in symptom expression in summer.
-Monitoring may therefore be able to be reduced over this time (dependent on location/risk factors) Once an infection is detected, particularly in high-risk vines, weekly monitoring should be completed to identify and remove secondary Psa symptoms.
-Other • When you are doing your spring monitoring for Psa you should look out for other symptoms as well. diseases • Budbreak is a good time to look out for vines which have canes where budbreak has failed.
-In late summer look for unusual leaf and cane symptoms. • During fruit set watch for fruit drop and damage to fruit which may indicate the presence of pests.
+Psa • Regular monitoring is advised, starting shortly before budburst and continuing throughout the year.
+1 50 Ideally, every plant in an orchard should be inspected.
+Spring and autumn are considered the higher risk infection periods. • As soon as sap flow begins Psa symptoms may express in the form of red exudate from pruning wounds and cane joints. • There tends to be a reduction in symptom expression in summer.
+Monitoring may therefore be able to be reduced over this time (dependent on location/risk factors)/ Once an infection is detected, particularly in high risk vines, weekly monitoring should be completed to identify and remove secondary Psa symptoms.
+Other • When you are doing your spring round of mandatory monitoring for Psa you should look out for other diseases symptoms as well. • Budbreak is a good time to look out for vines which have canes where budbreak has failed. • In late summer look at leaf condition. • During fruit set watch for fruit drop and damage to fruit which may indicate the presence of pests.